Sponsor A Resident

 Anne

-Gilbert and Anne were unfortunately part of an abuse, neglect and hoarding situation.
-At their previous home, their gate hadn’t been opened in years and they were living in a muddy and manure filled environment.
-Their hooves were so overgrown, they could only stand for 5-10 minutes before needing to lay down.
-They had unfortunately been fed a high sugar and high starch diet, which let to them becoming extremely overweight.
+Gilbert and Anne were unfortunately part of an abuse, neglect, and hoarding situation.
+At their previous home, their gate hadn’t been opened in years, and they were living in a muddy and manure-filled environment.
+Their hooves were so overgrown that they could only stand for 5-10 minutes before needing to lie down.
+They had unfortunately been fed a high-sugar and high-starch diet, which led to them becoming extremely overweight.
 Anne and Gil were once uncatchable and feral donkeys.
-Fortunately with time, space, veterinary care, farrier care and gentle touch, they are now the most affectionate animals at the sanctuary!
-Anne is known for her side eye, leaning into humans for “hugs”, her love of fly spray, rolling and when not receiving attention, she will gently grab clothing with her teeth and refuse to let go until she gets loved on.
+Fortunately with time, space, veterinary care, farrier care, and gentle touch, they are now the most affectionate animals at the sanctuary!
+Anne is known for her side eye, leaning into humans for “hugs”, her love of fly spray, rolling, and when not receiving attention, she will gently grab clothing with her teeth and refuse to let go until she gets loved on.

 Lamancha Goat